ayoa77/order-challenge/README.md

 - [x] Calculating Tax on an Order
 - [x] Calculating the total of an Order

-Successfully made the orders calculate in the given order - from Order Discounts, to Line Item Discounts, and Taxes.
+I successfully made the orders calculate the proper amounts in the given order - from Order Discounts, to Line Item Discounts, and Taxes.

 I would however argue that it should be Percent Order Discounts, Line Item Discounts, Amount Order Discounts, and then Taxes.
 However, there was supporting evidence for both sides of this, so I went ahead and coded it out the way that the task asked.

-The yaml also doesn't contain some of the proper respsonse ie 404 for a get.
+The swagger yaml also doesn't contain some of the proper respsonse ie 404 for a get.
 These are  all working properly if your test suite needs to have these removed for some reason, let me know and I can do that rather quickly.